Alex Pandian: Filming

 Shooting started on 11 November 2011 at Chalakudy, Kerala without a title.
-A palatial bungalow was erected inside the forest of Chalakudy area.
-Elephants and jumbos were passing through the way and disturbing the shoot therefore 20 security guards were appointed to protect the set.
-The second schedule was shot at Meenambakkam where a huge set was erected for Rs.
-2.5 million.
-There were reports that Ameer Sultan had stalled the shooting of the film, but Ameer refuted the allegations.
-A song with Karthi and Anushka was shot in Chennai which is of a competition kind of song, another song which is folk was also shot with both of them with Anushka working without break.
-Shooting was wrapped at Mysore.
-The stunt sequence on train with Karthi and Anushka with the supervision of Ganesh with six cameras under the expertise of cameraman Saravanan, a train was hired for 15 days for this daring sequence which ran for a length of 30 km from Mysore to Krishnarajasagar dam, A sum of around 20 million was spent on the stunt sequence with 50 stunt artistes flying in from Chennai for the shoot.
+In March 2012, Gnanavel Raja alleged that Ameer Sultan had stalled the shooting of the film, but he refuted the allegations.
+A stunt sequence on a train with Karthi and Anushka with the supervision of Ganesh with six cameras under the expertise of cameraman Saravanan, a train was hired for 15 days for this daring sequence which ran for a length of 30 km from Mysore to Krishnarajasagar dam, A sum of around 20 million was spent on the stunt sequence with 50 stunt artistes flying in from Chennai for the shoot.
 Over 300 junior artistes were involved in the sequence apart from Milind Soman and Suman.

 Music

 The film's music was composed by Devi Sri Prasad.
-The soundtrack consists of 5 songs.
 The audio rights were secured by Gemini Audio.
-The album was initially set to release on 24 November, but was postponed and got released on 12 December 2012 on Rajinikanth's birthday.
-A musical night was held on 30 December.
+The album was released on 12 December 2012, Rajinikanth's birthday.

-Behindwoods wrote: "Alex Pandian is yet another unpretentious effort from DSP who attempts to offer nothing but lighthearted fun set to an unfailing dance beat.
-DSP unabashedly sticks to his guns and fires in places".
-The lyric "Naanthan Intha Kaattu Raja, Neeyo Oru Kanni Roja" from the chorus of "Naalu Pakkam" is inspired by "Arabian Nights" from Aladdin (1992).